Austin WORK — head coach

 Work was named the director of rowing at the Austin Rowing Club (Austin, TX) in 2014.
 There, his Junior crews consistently finished in the top 10% of their local and regional competitions where they regularly qualified (and medaled) at USRowing’s Youth National championships.
 In 2018 Work was named the director of rowing at Vero Beach Rowing Club in Vero Beach, FL. in 2019, work was hired as an assistant coach/recruiting coordinator for The Michigan State University Women.

-Work, and Stella the dog, are starting excited to start their third season with the Tarheels.
+Work, and Stella the dog, are starting excited to start their 6th season with the Tarheels!

 Email: austin.work@unc.edu